 Common Types of Savant Skills

-Savant skills, often associated with the condition known as 'autistic savant', are special abilities that can manifest in individuals with disabilities.
-These skills typically fall into five general categories: music, art, calendar calculating, mathematics, and mechanical or spatial skills.
-These abilities are often accompanied by prodigious memory, which is a shared, integral part of the savant syndrome.
+Savant skills typically fall into five categories: music, art, calendar calculation, mathematics, and mechanical or spatial reasoning.
+These abilities are almost always paired with prodigious memory, which is the through-line of savant syndrome.

 Musical Abilities